 Or, on the contrary, have they remarked lower grades, less motivation?

-outside point of view will help the private tutor improve and fine tune his or her approach with the student, and detect any eventual difficulties he or she may not have foreseen.
-In front of the professors
+Acquiring this outside point of view will help the private tutor improve and fine tune his or her approach with the student, and detect any eventual difficulties he or she may not have foreseen.

 Lastly, the private tutor can also enquire on the progress and attitude of the student to his or her main teacher: is he or she having difficulties with certain ideas, and have his or her grades improved?